-The Omani financial sector, supervised by the Central Bank of Oman (CBO), which was established in 1974, has transformed considerably in recent years.
+The Omani financial sector is supervised by the central bank of Oman (CBO), which was established in 1974.
 The Muscat Securities Market (MSM) was established in 1989 and was the first Gulf stock market to set up a separate regulatory body, the Capital Market Authority (CMA).
 In January 1999, the new capital market law came into effect, enabling the CMA to oversee the MSM, where all listed shares are traded.

-Though Oman has been less affected than many Middle East countries by the 2008 - 2009 international financial crisis, the central bank made a massive injection of extra dollar liquidity into the domestic banking system in 2008.
+Though Oman has been less affected than many Middle East countries by the 2008 to 2009 international financial crisis, the central bank made a massive injection of extra dollar liquidity into the domestic banking system in 2008.
 In January 2009, the government banded together with pension funds and the domestic financial sector to form a \$389 million fund to stabilize the country's stock market.
 The Omani government contributes 54% of the fund.